-Whilst EMBL is very much looking forward to welcoming the scientific community back to our sites in 2022 with a long-awaited return to in-person events, we are also committed to the safety of our participants and staff.
+As EMBL welcomes the scientific community back to our sites in 2022 with a long-awaited return to in-person events, we continue to prioritise the safety of our participants and staff.
 Both EMBL and our community of participants need to take new precautions when planning how we come together again in person for learning and scientific exchange.

-EMBL requires that all on-site participants in its on-site conferences and courses – including standard participants, speakers, exhibitors, EMBL staff and contractors adhere to the German ‘2G’ scheme which stands for “geimpft” or “genesen” (vaccinated or recovered).
+EMBL requires that all participants in its on-site conferences and courses – including standard participants, speakers, exhibitors, EMBL staff and contractors are vaccinated or recovered.
 Only fully vaccinated / recovered persons will be able to participate in an on-site event or course.

 Please note that only Proof of Vaccination / Recovery as defined by the German Federal Ministry of Health will be accepted.
 For more information, please see the Paul-Ehrlich-Institut website.
 (Agency of the German Federal Ministry of Health).

-EMBL’s testing requirements for access to events vary in response to the pandemic situation and may go beyond the local and national COVID-19 regulations.
-EMBL will keep registrants informed and advised on the latest requirements and on local testing options.
+EMBL’s testing requirements for access to events change with the pandemic situation and may go further than local and national COVID-19 regulations.
+EMBL will contact registrants directly with the requirements for their particular course or conference and advise on local testing options.

 By attending, you agree to abide by applicable German regulations and EMBL’s health & safety rules, and to conduct yourself in accordance with all provided instructions.
 This will include, but is not limited to:

 EMBL has a comprehensive on-site COVID-19 safety plan that consists of a range of precautions to reduce the risk of COVID-19 transmission.
 Underpinned by the limitation of access to immunised i.e. vaccinated or recovered persons, the plan is adapted over time and, if necessary, on an event by event basis, to ensure that it remains proportionate to the trajectory of the pandemic and to the latest developments.